 VI.
-Budget.
+Budget

 Budget must be submitted using the Horticulture Innovation Lab budget in Excel.
-The link to the budget is at: http://horticulture.ucdavis.edu/main/funding.htm
+The link to the budget is at: http://horticulture.ucdavis.edu/main/rfp/2016-budget.xlsx.
+Please follow the directions in the workbook when entering your budget numbers.

 VII.
-Budget justification and cost sharing narrative.
+Budget justification and cost sharing narrative